ognimoddd/fullstack-angular-springboot/README.md

 7. Order Confirmation and Tracking:
     * After successfully placing an order, a confirmation popup will appear.
     * Additionally, users can access the "Orders" section in their account to view all orders.

+## Contributions

+I am committed to a fully transparent development process and would greatly appreciate any contributions.
+Whether you are helping to fix bugs, proposing new features, or improving documentation - I would love to have your contribution and/or feedback.
+Thank you for checking out my repository!